SPSquonK/useleSS/README.md

 The base code is from Blouflash V15 https://www.elitepvpers.com/forum/flyff-pserver-guides-releases/4244222-visual-studio-2017-source-files.html

-Some v22 resource compatiblity have been added.
+Some v22 resource compatibility have been added.
 See [Documentation/v15plus.md](Documentation/v15plus.md).

-This source is developped on Visual Studio 2022 with the C++lastest option.
+This source is developed on Visual Studio 2022 with the C++latest option.

 - This repository **does not** provide a production ready of the source code.
 Many exploits are not (yet) fixed.
 - **/!\ Server developer /!\: Read the How to use section of this document**